 If the animals are in a barn with a metal roof, the GPS signal will be weaker, increasing battery consumption.
 That is why we’ve developed the Nofence Beacon, a Bluetooth device that you can install in your barn which automatically turns off the collars when the animals are there.

 Customers will have access to more detailed technical information about the batteries and energy balance through our user portal my.nofence.no

 How does Nofence keep the goats in the grazing area?

-If the goats stay within the Nofence boundary, they won’t notice anything at all.
-If a goat enters the warning zone, the collar starts vibrating and emitting increasingly high-pitched beeps in advance of the electric shock.
-The shock, which is equivalent to approximately 1-2% of the maximum energy delivered by a traditional electric fence, lasts for half a second.
+If the animals stay within the Nofence boundary, they won’t notice anything at all.
+If an animal enters the warning zone, the collar starts emitting increasingly high-pitched beeps in advance of the electric shock.
+The shock, which is equivalent to approximately 1-2 % of the maximum energy delivered by a traditional electric fence, lasts for half a second.
 The animals learn the link between the audio signals and the electric shock, and turn around to turn off the sound and avoid the discomfort of the shock.

-If the goat still crosses the boundary of warning zone 1, the warning signals are repeated in warning zones 2 and 3.
-If the goat crosses all three warning zones, it is reported as escaped and the owner receives a push notification through the mobile phone app.
-The audio signals and vibrations are turned off and the electric shock is deactivated so the animal doesn’t suffer any discomfort.
-If the goat returns to the designated grazing area of its own accord, the system is reactivated and the owner is notified.
+If the animal still crosses the boundary of warning zone 1, the warning signals are repeated in warning zones 2 and 3.
+If the animal crosses all three warning zones, it is reported as escaped and the owner receives a push notification through the mobile phone app.
+The audio signals are turned off and the electric shock is deactivated so the animal doesn’t suffer any discomfort.
+If the animal returns to the designated grazing area of its own accord, the system is reactivated and the owner is notified.
 You should always try to discover the reason for any escape.